 I have been renting a dedicated server for a long time, on the server I have been hosting a few virtual servers to serve my needs.
 In order to bring up the performance a little bit, I decide to bring the CPU frequency in high ranges at all times.

-The raw way is to put performance
+The raw way is to put performance (should be defined in /sys/devices/system/cpu/cpu*/cpufreq/scaling_available_governors) to /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor

 Now if my server has 1 or 2 cores, I may just change the cpu0 and cpu1 values directly, but what if I have 32 cores or even more?
 Human errors will occur while scripting.
-We have command line tools to help us changing the governor instead, it is called cpupower
+We have command line tools to help us changing the governor instead, it is called cpupower.

 All commands are run under root.